ki88/linky/README.md

 ## Linky

 ### About
-Linky is a URL shortening service and a link management application.
+Linky is an URL shortening service and a link management application.
 Linky uses HTTP 301 redirects for its links.
 The shortcuts are intended to be permanent and cannot be changed once they are created.
 Application provides comprehensive metrics on every link — like clicks, geographic data, and top referring channels.